LLNL/Silo/docs/objects.md

   `datatype` | Datatype of the variable.
 One of the predefined Silo data types.
   `optlist` | Pointer to an option list structure containing additional information to be included in the variable object written into the Silo file.
 Typically, this argument is `NULL`.

 * **Returned value:**

-  DBPutPointvar1 returns zero on success and -1 on failure.
+  Returns zero on success and -1 on failure.

 * **Description:**